 Our catalogue

-Prerecorded module
+Prerecorded modules

 Life technologies

-Instructor: Torgeir Fjeld
+Instructor: Dr. Torgeir Fjeld

 This course presents a distinct view of technology and technological change.
 As we situate technology within various philosophies of the event we learn to appreciate a whole range of life techniques for ethical – good – living in the event of technology.
 This course gives a solid introduction into the philosophy of Ereignis.
 The course is designed for anyone interested in ethics, philosophy of technology, contemporary psychoanalysis, or cultural analysis.